PhaethonPsychis/gagabank/Metaverse Lands Vision Launch .md

 # Metaverse Lands Initiative
-Cyber-Urban Metaverse is emerging as a new discourse that expands the fiedls of Architecture and Urban development and create new types of asset classes.
-The term 'Cyber-Urban Metaverse' is used to describe the convergence of the physical and digital realms in the built environment with crypto-economic governance systems.
+Cyber-Urban Metaverse is emerging as a new discourse creating new types of asset classes.
+The 'Cyber-Urban Metaverse' describes the extends the fields of Architecture and Urban planning into the virtual realm with the use of crypto-economic governance systems.

-This is a new set of rules about how cities and buildings can be designed, developed, managed and governed within the Metaverse protocols.
-It is a vision of the future in which the physical and virtual worlds are seamlessly integrated, and people interact with each other and their surroundings in a completely participatory way.
+This is a new set of rules about how cities and buildings can be designed, developed, managed and governed from within the Metaverse.
+It is a vision of the present time in which the physical and virtual worlds are seamlessly integrated, and people interact with each other and their surroundings in a completely participatory way.
 Metaverse is a bundle of technologies...

 The MLI is established with the purpose to study, research and develop the discourse of cyber-urban Metaverse and potential applications, policies of Metaverse technologies in